Lord of the Glens

 Activities Aboard Lord of the Glens

 This Scottish ship carries bikes for passengers to explore the countryside and offers opportunities to kayak on Loch Ness.

-Accommodations Aboard Lord of the Glens
+Cabins & Deck Plan Aboard Lord of the Glens

 All cabins aboard this cruise ship are outside facing to maximize Scottish countryside and coastline views.
 The roomy and comfortable cabins each have a picture window or two large portholes.
 Each offers comfortable furnishings and traditional highland décor.
 Cabins have air conditioning and heating controls, a writing table and stool, a satellite TV, safe deposit box, hair dryer, shampoo and shower gel, luggage storage under the bed and a closet.
 220 volt outlets with 3 pronged British rectangular plugs.
 Adapters available onboard, but guests need to bring own transformer.